 - The practice understood its population profile and had used this understanding to meet the needs of its population.
 For example, the practice worked with community staff to identify their patients who were at high risk of attending accident and emergency (A+E) or having an unplanned admission to hospital.
 Care plans were developed to reduce the risk of unplanned admission or A+E attendances. - The practice took account of the needs and preferences of patients with life-limiting conditions, including patients with a condition other than cancer and patients living with dementia. - Patients we spoke with said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available.
-Evidence from an example reviewed did not fully identify how the practice responded quickly to issues raised.
 Learning from complaints was shared with staff and other stakeholders.